cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

 They provide a way for smart contracts to communicate with the external world by logging information about specific occurences in a contract.

+Events play a crucial role in the creation of smart contracts.
+Take, for instance, the Non-Fungible Tokens (NFTs) minted on Starknet.
+All of these are indexed and stored in a database, then displayed to users through the use of these events.
+Neglecting to include an event within your NFT contract could lead to a bad user experience.
+This is because users may not see their NFTs appear in their wallets (wallets use these indexers to display a user's NFTs).

 ### Defining events

 An event is defined as an empty function annotated with the `#[event]` attribute.
 The parameters of this function